 What better way to cure your dreadful hangover than with a hearty brunch?
-First, make a trip downtown to Telok Ayer to experience the city’s thriving cafe culture.
-For OTT sammies, step into Park Bench Deli for a sinful sausage egg muffin loaded with tater tots.
+Dempsey is where it’s at.
+The lush, leafy enclave is filled to the brim with stunning eateries like Siri House, Open Farm Community and Como Cuisine.
+Alternatively, make a trip downtown to the Telok Ayer area to experience the city’s thriving cafe culture.
+For sublime sammies, step into Park Bench Deli or Surrey Hills Deli at the nearby Raffles Place.
 If you’re yearning for something healthy, Shake Farm will save you with its avocado and feta cheese toast.

-Don’t miss out on Sarnie’s strong coffee either!
+Don’t miss out on Sarnies’ strong coffee either!
 A firm favourite amongst caffeine junkies, the salad and sandwich spot roasts all its beans in-house.
-Satisfy your sweet tooth at Plain Vanilla Bakery with its fabulous cupcakes including the classic red velvet and cinnamon brown sugar.
+Next, satisfy your sweet tooth at Plain Vanilla Bakery with its fabulous cupcakes.
 Trust us, they won’t disappoint.

 Singapore’s most iconic shopping belt, Orchard Road, is a must-visit for shopaholics.
-With so many malls in the area like Ion Orchard, Wisma Atria, Paragon, Far East Plaza and Orchard Central, you can find nearly everything you want.
+With only 48 hours in Singapore, you’ll find everything you need at malls like Ion Orchard, Wisma Atria, Paragon, Far East Plaza and Orchard Central.
 Expect to see the latest beauty products, up-and-coming fashion must-haves and state-of-the-art tech gadgets.
 If you’re visiting during the festive season, the place is adorned with spectacular Christmas lights and glittering decorations.

 Feeling peckish?
-Some of the best cafes, restaurants and bars can be found right smack along this stretch: We’ve got Violet Oon Singapore for Peranakan nosh, 8 Korean BBQ for flavourful grilled pork belly and donburi bowls of rice with fresh sashimi toppings at Tanuki Raw.
-Lastly, we recommend history buffs explore Emerald Hill for a peek into Orchard Road’s interesting past.
+Some of the best cafes, restaurants and bars can be found right smack along this stretch: We’ve got Violet Oon Singapore for Peranakan nosh, 8 Korean BBQ for flavourful grilled pork belly, and donburi bowls of rice with fresh sashimi toppings at Tanuki Raw.
+Tip: we recommend history buffs explore Emerald Hill for a peek into Orchard Road’s interesting past.

 Once a cultural hotspot for the Muslim community, Kampong Glam is now a hip neighbourhood peppered with hole-in-the-wall boutiques on Haji Lane, quaint restaurants and bars on Arab Street, and charming heritage spots all over.